Chloro989/keras_onnx_diffusers/README.md

 Windows: Installing Windows Subsystem for Linux (WSL) or Git Bash

-For Windows users, they can use either Windows Subsystem for Linux (WSL) or Git Bash to run the command.
+Windows users can use either Windows Subsystem for Linux (WSL) or Git Bash to run the curl command.

 Windows Subsystem for Linux (WSL): WSL allows you to run a Linux environment directly on Windows, without the overhead of a traditional virtual machine.
-You can follow the official Microsoft guide to install WSL: Install WSL.
+You can follow the official Microsoft guide to install WSL: [Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install)

 Git Bash: Git Bash is an application that provides Git command line features on Windows.
 It's a part of Git for Windows and provides a BASH emulation used to run Git from the command line.
-You can download it from the official Git for Windows website: Git for Windows.
+You can download it from the official Git for Windows website: [Git for Windows](https://gitforwindows.org/)

 macOS/Linux: On macOS and Linux, curl and bash are usually installed by default.
 If not, you can install them using the package manager for your system (brew for macOS, apt for many Linux distributions).